KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** N-DReW25

-**Description:** Dark Hope gave Kebla herself a makeover earlier, now it's Drew's turn to give her shop a tidying-up.
-Compared to Janice's shop on the other side of the city, Kebla's store is in quite a bad state, with junk lying about haphazardly and Kebla working from behind a low desk rather than the store counter in the back.
+**Description:** Compared to Janice's droid shop on the other side of the city, Kebla's store is in quite a bad state, with junk lying about haphazardly and Kebla working from behind a low desk rather than the store counter in the back.
 This mod makes Kebla's store more orderly, and has Kebla behind the counter as she likely should've been.

 **Category & Tier:** Immersion / 3 - Suggested